bogoblin/bobbyweb/cv/cv.md

 - **Java** backend development with **Spring** and **Hibernate**, for the CMS, a system to manage shipping options from warehouses to their customers, and to produce printable labels for parcels.
 - Championed unit testing with **JUnit** and **Mockito**.
 - Wrote code to connect to external **JSON** and **SOAP** APIs.
-- Worked on new and existing **SOAP** APIs for our product.
+- Worked on new and existing SOAP APIs for our product.
 - Left in October 2020 to pursue new opportunities.

 ## University of Manchester
-*BSc Computer Science - 1st Class Degree, 2019*
+*B.Sc.
+Computer Science - 1st Class Degree, 2019*

 - Created COMPJudge as a paid summer project, which is an automated testing system for programming coursework.
   - **Bootstrap** and **JQuery** for the front end and **Node.js** on the backend.
 Conducted user testing and surveys to improve the UI post launch.